opencyber-space/MemoryGr.id/docs/creation-in-memory.md

 ---

-## FrameDB Live config update
+## MemoryGrid Live config update

 ### Endpoint: `POST /global/framedb/set-config`

-Updates the runtime configuration of an existing FrameDB memory instance by sending Redis configuration commands to the corresponding cluster.
+Updates the runtime configuration of an existing MemoryGrid memory instance by sending Redis configuration commands to the corresponding cluster.
 This operation also persists the updated configuration in the global registry.

 ### Request